locomotivemtl/locomotive-boilerplate/docs/technologies.md

 ## Scripts

-We use [esbuild] for bundling and minifying JavaScript/ES6.
+We use [esbuild] for bundling and minifying JavaScript/ES modules.

 [modularJS] is a small framework we use on top of ES modules.